 Photo Credit: NASA

 In 1973, Koro was asked to manufacture replacement parts for NASA’s Skylab mission just a few weeks before the scheduled launch date.
 This replacement emergency was due to tooth breakage occurring on the original guidance system gears during testing.
 Initial material selection and the excessive vibration in the module proved to be problematic in the field.
-With little time to complete the work, Koro’s other production orders were temporarily put on hold until a solution for NASA could be realized.
-Within the two weeks allotted, Koro completed the replacement gears.
+A solution for NASA was realized within the two weeks allotted with Koro’s completion of the replacement gears.
 Not only was production completed on time but the gears, when inspected, were found to be right in the middle of the tolerance on each critical gear feature.
 Skylab became the first U.S. space station and served as a scientific home base for research in space.
 It helped NASA study how astronauts could work in space and also to determine what problems humans would face in that challenging environment.
 Skylab was in orbit around the earth from 1973 to 1979 and hosted four different astronaut crews during its lifetime.

 The Hubble Telescope